Owen Miller Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 25th among all MLB pitching staffs.
+- The Mets' 4.59 team ERA ranks 25th across all league pitching staffs.

-- In his last time out on Friday, the right-hander went 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he went six innings, allowing two earned runs while giving up seven hits.

-- In 14 games this season, the 30-year-old has put up a 3.52 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .206 to his opponents.
+- The 38-year-old has a 3.95 ERA and 9.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.